-Buprenorphine.US is a national directory and lists U.S. physicians who are approved to treat opioid addiction with FDA-approved medications containing buprenorphine.
+Buprenorphine.US is a national directory that lists U.S. physicians and clinics who are approved to treat opioid addiction with FDA-approved medications containing buprenorphine.

 Buprenorphine.US is a companion site to the popular Methadone.US national methadone directory which has served over 1.4 million visitors since its launch.

 Buprenorphine.US is privately owned and managed.
 This website is mobile compatible and designed to be a quick and easy reference for people in search of local opioid addiction treatment.

 .US is the official country code of the United States.